EstiphanosH/Customer-Experience-Analytics-for-Banking-apps/README.md

-# Customer Experience Analytics for Ethiopian BAnk Apps
+# Customer Experience Analytics for Ethiopian Banking Apps

 This project simulates the role of a data analyst at Omega Consultancy, where mobile banking app reviews for three major Ethiopian banks—Commercial Bank of Ethiopia (CBE), Bank of Abyssinia (BOA), and Dashen Bank—are to be analyzed.

-## Challenge Overview
+## Project Challenge Overview
 As part of a consulting engagement, user reviews from the Google Play Store are to be scraped and analyzed to help these banks identify satisfaction drivers, recurring complaints, and areas for improvement.

 ### Business Objective